Okekejr/Ok-weather-app-js/README.md

 ## How to use?

-query the API through the input field provided with the city in lowercase and if it has a hyphen replace with an underscore, and hit enter.
+query the API through the input field provided with ONLY the city name and if it has a hyphen replace it with an underscore, and hit enter.
 VIOLA!!

 ## Demo